 What Is Hay Fever?

-Also known as allergic rhinitis, there are two types: seasonal, which occurs only during the time of year in which certain plants pollinate, and perennial, which occurs all year round.
-(A related problem, nonallergic rhinitis, shares symptoms with hay fever but is not typically caused by proteins like hay fever and allergies are.)
+Also known as allergic rhinitis, there are two types: seasonal, which happens only during the time of year in which certain plants pollinate, and perennial, which happens year-round.

 Typically, if you suffer from hay fever in the spring, you're probably allergic to tree pollens.
 Grass and weed pollens may be causing your allergic reaction during the summer.
-In autumn, weeds may plague you, and fungus spores cause problems primarily from late March through November but can be present year round.
+In autumn, ragweed pollen may plague you, and fungus spores cause problems primarily from late March through November but can be present year-round.

 What Causes Hay Fever?

 If you have hay fever (allergic rhinitis), it's because your immune system views harmless inhaled pollen or other allergens as dangerous substances invading the body.
 Your system overreacts, flooding your bloodstream with chemicals like histamine and leukotrienes.
 These inflame the lining of your nasal passages, sinuses, and eyelids and also set in motion other symptoms associated with hay fever, such as:

 - Stuffy or runny nose

 - Itchy mouth, throat, or ears

 - Dark circles under your eyes